AriFordsham/GHCWiki/build-bot.md

 === Admin steps ===

-SSH to `buildbot@darcs.haskell.org` and change to the `master/` directory.
+Pull the buildbot master configuration:

+{{{
+$ darcs get buildbot@darcs.haskell.org:/home/buildbot/master
+$ cd master
+}}}

 Edit `master.cfg`.
 Search for `slaves` and you should find a list containing an entry for each slave.
 Add an entry to the list like
 {{{
 { 'user': 'myUser',
   'pass': 'myPass',